peterehab96-beep/attendance-system1/README.md

   - Performance dashboard with stats and metrics
   - Admin grading management and report export

+- **New External Attendance System (Third System)**
+  - Completely new system where students scan QR codes with native camera apps
+  - Automatic redirect to student dashboard after scanning
+  - Instant attendance recording with live updates for admins
+  - Grading management system with PDF/Excel export
+  - No in-app QR scanning required for students

 ## 🚀 Quick Start

 ### Prerequisites